top of page

 The Dunklenator

-And it's out!
+And it's out once again!
 Such a huge engine

 My wire also showed up for the PWM fan stuff.
 Pretty thick stuff!
 The positive will run from the 50amp fuse in the DME box to the fan, the ground will go to the nearest ground point - maybe where the engine grounds to the framerail